pabloferro/TVSeries/README.md

 ## Features
 - Explore all TV Shows
 - Search TV Shows by name
+- Explore & Search views display a poster and info
 - Detailed info of each show
 - Detailed info of each episode